ftrackhq/ftrack-user-location/README.rst

 This is useful when runnign connect with the plugin in main studio premises, to allow remote users to pull and push data to the central storage scenario.

+* **FTRACK_USER_LOCTION_NAME**

+If this environment variable is set, the user location will pick the value set to it.
+Otherwise the location name will be generated based on the user logged into ftrack and the hostname

 Optional
 ^^^^^^^^
 By default the location will try to create a folder under: